Welcome to our new website!

 Care Plus New Jersey offers addiction recovery services for adults and adolescents in New Jersey.
 In recent years, kratom has become increasingly popular in the United States, particularly among those looking to self-treat a dependence on opioids or chronic pain.

 In New Jersey especially, discussions around kratom use, abuse, and addiction and potential regulation are ongoing.
-If you’re unfamiliar with this potent herbal supplement, the dangerous substance from opioid like effects or curious about its current legal status in New Jersey, this post is the perfect place to start!
+If you’re unfamiliar with this potent herbal supplement, the dangerous substance from opioid like effects or curious about its current legal standing in New Jersey, this post is the perfect place to start!

 Here you can learn the basics of what makes up kratom — including its primary components and possible side effects — and important details regarding delivery restrictions throughout the Garden State.